kashpop/stancy/README.md

 }
 ```
 ## Code Structure
-The code of this model is structured in the following manner:
+The code of this model is based on the [Hugging Face](https://github.com/huggingface) library of pretrained transofrmers.
+It is structured in the following manner:

 *  **run_classifier.py**
 This is the main code for training and evaluating the model.
 This is based on the pretrained BERT from huggingface.